-“We don’t just want to sit around worrying about the world,” say GPG
+‘We don’t just want to sit around worrying about the world,’ say campaigners

-AN environmental group have celebrated their 10-year anniversary with a public conversation about what’s needed to build a greener community.
+AN environmental group has celebrated its 10-year anniversary with a public conversation about what’s needed to build a greener community.

 Gwyrddio Penarth Greening (GPG) was set up in April 2009 to help Penarth residents live more sustainably.

-On Thursday they celebrated their anniversary with a public discussion in St Augustine’s Parish Hall.
+On Thursday members celebrated their anniversary with a public discussion in St Augustine’s Parish Hall.